 Bahamut’s Wrath (Su)

 A draconian of 18th level can use a dragon power, as standard action, to bless himself or an ally within 30 feet that he can see with the might of Bahamut, granting a +1d6 to all damage rolls for every four cleric levels after 1st.
-This ability lasts for 1 round.
+This ability lasts for a number of rounds equal to the draconian’s Charisma modifier.

 King of Dragons (Su)